High bosonic Bott index and transport of multi-band topological magnons: Bosonic Bott Index for Multiband Case

 The Fourier transformation gives the $k$-space eigenvalue problem in a clean and infinite system $\eta H_\mathbf{k} \Psi_\mathbf{k} =\Psi_\mathbf{k}\eta E_\mathbf{k}$, where $H_\mathbf{k}$ is a $6\times 6$ matrix (See Appendix \ref{mat_detail}), and the corresponding bosonic metric is $\eta=\mathbbm{1}_3\otimes \sigma_z$.
-The energy spectra of infinite system, 80-wide stripe, and $40\times 40$ finite sample are plotted and compared in Fig. \ref{fig1} ($K=20J$, $F=5J$).
+The energy spectra of infinite system, 80-wide stripe, and $40\times 40$ finite sample are plotted and compared in Fig. \ref{fig1}(c) (in this section, parameters $K=20J$, $F=5J$, $\Delta=0$, $J^{\prime}=0$ are used, unless otherwise specified).
 Since the Bogoliubov diagonalization gives pairs of ``particle bands" and ``hole bands" which are actually equivalent, we only show the three positive bands.
 Three bands separated by two gaps, denoted by band 1, band 2, and band 3 from low energy to high energy, can be identified.
 In the stripe sample, there are a pair of edge states inside each gap.
 In the finite sample, the periodic boundary condition (PBC) gives finite gaps, while edge states in the gaps are present under open boundary condition (OBC).
+The red (blue) curve in the middle panel of Fig.\ref{fig1}(c) denotes the topological edge states contributed by the lower (upper) edge of sample.
 The edge states in the lower (upper) gap propagate counterclockwise (clockwise).